 - 1Y, 2 tsp

 It is just french fries, beef gravy, and cheese curds.
 A salty gooey plate of goodness that is popular in the northern US and Canada.
-Here in the south, I have trouble getting cheese curds and so I use shredded white cheddar cheese in their place most of the time.
+Here in the south, I have trouble getting cheese curds.
+So I used shredded white cheddar cheese in their place most of the time.

 - 1 can lower-sodium beef broth